ANANYA-ASTHANA/Quantum-Engineering-Portfolio/4_Research_Analyses/Quantum_Network_Security.md

 Moreover, hybrid schemes complement classical cryptographic primitives such as TLS and IPsec, providing pathways to future-proof existing protocols rather than replacing them entirely.

-### 4. QKD Compatibility with Symmetric Encryption
+### QKD Compatibility with Symmetric Encryption
 QKD produces random, high-entropy keys whose secure transmission is guaranteed.
 Symmetric encryption schemes, such as **AES-256**, are recommended for subsequent data encryption for the following:
 - They support **real-time encryption of large volumes of data**, essential in high-throughput networks.
 - Once secured by quantum-proof keys, AES-256 becomes highly resistant to quantum attacks.
-Although **Grover’s algorithm** theoretically reduces AES-256 security from 256-bit to 128-bit strength [7], even a quantum computer with this capability would require approximately **$10^{12}$ years** to brute-force the key — a practically impossible timescale.
+Although **Grover’s algorithm** theoretically reduces AES-256 security from 256-bit to 128-bit strength [7], even a quantum computer with this capability would require approximately **$10^{12}$ years** to brute-force the key—a practically impossible timescale.

 This makes AES-256 a robust, practical, and future-resilient choice in hybrid quantum-classical encryption systems.

-### 5. Integration with Classical Network Architectures
+### Integration with Classical Network Architectures
 Implementing QKD within existing classical networks requires:
 - **Hybrid Security Stacks**, where keys generated by QKD are used with symmetric encryption (e.g., AES-256) for real payload encryption.
 Proper post-processing (Key Reconciliation, Privacy Amplification) is essential to convert raw keys into usable cryptographic material.
 - **Secure Classical Channels**, especially during post-processing and session key derivation, where authenticated classical communication must persist alongside quantum operations.